dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 and one will realize: to captivate meaning and to capture timelessness, one relies on timeless symbols:

-> The food will be prepared using a very archaic technology (fire),
+> The food will be prepared using a very archaic technology *(fire)*,
 > with the aid of kitchen tools and implements that have not changed
-> since the Romans (except in the quality of some of the metals
+> since the Romans *(except in the quality of some of the metals
-> used).
-I will be sitting on an (at least) three-thousand-year-old
+> used)*.
+I will be sitting on an *(at least)* three-thousand-year-old
-> device commonly known as the chair (which will be, if anything, less
+> device commonly known as the chair *(which will be, if anything, less
-> ornate that its majestic Egyptian ancestor).
+> ornate that its majestic Egyptian ancestor)*.
 And I will be not be
 > repairing to the restaurant with the aid of a flying motorcycle.
 I
 > will be walking or, if late, using a cab from a century-old
 > technology, driven by an immigrant—immigrants were driving cabs in
-> Paris a century ago (Russian aristocrats), same as in Berlin and
+> Paris a century ago *(Russian aristocrats)*, same as in Berlin and
-> Stockholm (Iraqis and Kurdish refugees), Washington, D.C.
-(Ethiopian
+> Stockholm *(Iraqis and Kurdish refugees)*, Washington, D.C. *(Ethiopian
-> postdoc students), Los Angeles (musically oriented Armenians), and
+> postdoc students)*, Los Angeles *(musically oriented Armenians)*, and
-> New York (multinationals) today.
+> New York *(multinationals)* today.

 The most effective writing assumes all interpretations are valid and, line by line, nails constraints onto the space of interpretations, constricting the flexibility of interpretation.
-This is a combinatorial search method that scores on informational coherence, but also has "look ahead & collapse backwards" used by Bell's Theorum -- i.e. assume all possibilities, use deduction wherever possible (it is efficient), use combinatorial induction to scan forwards, then use deduction to collapse backwards.
-By limiting the set of symbols and morphemes employed, this guarantees that the proper interpretation will be reinforced by the apparent spectral harmony of a subset of semantic interpretations made manifest to the well-attuned reader.
+This is a combinatorial search method prioritizes interpretations on informational coherence, but also has the "look ahead & collapse backwards" used by Bell's Theorum -- i.e. assume all possibilities in the space of interpretations, use deduction wherever possible (it is efficient), use combinatorial induction to scan forwards, then use deduction again to collapse backwards.
+By limiting the set of symbols and morphemes employed, this guarantees that the proper interpretation will be reinforced by the apparent spectral harmony of a subset of semantic interpretations made manifest to the reader well-attuned to universiality.
 In the informational context, spectral harmony defines "informational coherence".

-However, I believe that *there is still absolute truth* -- which is an all encompassing ontological lattice into which all information can fit.
+#### The 三易 (sanyì) were three ancient versions of the I Ching -- the 連山, the 歸藏 and the 周易

+> [大卜]掌三易之法一曰**連山**二曰**歸藏**三曰**周易**其經卦皆八其别皆
+> 六十有四

-I realize that Chinese authors of the I Ching -- and indeed the authors of whatever body of divinatory work preceeded the I Ching -- did not have the modern era's profiency with symbolic manipulation of math and physics.
+The progenitors of the divinatory work transitioning into the Han dynasty's I Ching did not have the modern era's profiency with symbolic manipulation of math and physics.
 However, I truly believe they found much the same form and order in nature to be rediscovered by the West's proto-Rationalists in the Renaissance.
 It is math by intuition.
-Also, the mind is an analytical computer and, if the most efficient way for the mind to make physical predictions is by converging its own analytical models to their numerical complements, then why can't the mind bridge the gap from analytical to numerical simply by seeking the most efficient solutions?
+Also, the mind is an analytical computer and, if the most efficient way for the mind to make physical predictions is by converging its own analytical models to their numerical complements, then why can't the mind bridge the gap *from analytical to numerical* simply by seeking the most efficient solutions?

-> In other words, is the secret behind the video of Bruce Lee lighting
+> In other words, the secret behind the video of Bruce Lee lighting
-> matchsticks with nunchukus to internalize analytical representations
+> matchsticks with nunchukus: is it the internalization of analytical
-> of physical models that account for infinitessimals and the fluid
+> representations of physical models capable of accounting for
-> dynamics of air?
+> infinitessimals and the fluid dynamics of air?
+Is the apparent
+> complexity of emulation of physical systems to such detail an
+> illusion, dissolved away by a mind capable of bridging the
+> analytical-numerical divide?

 How is this possible?
 How much more efficiently can the mind operate when its analytical models of physics approach near consensus with